msherazi/variational-quantum-dynamics/README.md

 # variational-quantum-dynamics
 This is a variational quantum algorithm (VQA) for simulating non-Markovian quantum dynamics in the condensed phase environment.
 We integrate the [Adam optimization algorithm](https://arxiv.org/pdf/1412.6980) as the classical optimizer for the parameterized quantum circuit in order to minimize a cost function, where the model Hamiltonian is that of a quantum system that is linearly coupled to a harmonic bath.
-The parameters to be updated are rotation angles, which are first solved for numerically using Runge-Kutta 8, and then subsequently with the VQA.
-The data contains the appropriate probability amplitudes.
+The parameters to be updated are rotation angles, which are first solved for numerically using Runge-Kutta 8, and then  with the VQA, so the two results can be compared to determine the accuracy of the algorithm.
+The output of the algorithm, when plotted, shows the time-evolution of the wavefunction of the system

+### Files Included

 The following files are included in this repository: